Atopic Dermatitis for Pediatric Dermatology

 The exact cause is unknown.
 In many patients, there is a family history of hay fever, asthma, or atopic dermatitis itself.
 Rarely, in infants it may be linked to a food or milk sensitivity.
 This is often hard to pinpoint and manage.
 In most cases though, no allergic triggers can be found.

 Atopic dermatitis often starts in infants from the ages of 2 to 6 months.
 The skin is dry and the rash is quite itchy.
-This may cause infants to be restless and rub against flat sheets.
+This may cause infants to be restless.
 The rash may involve the face or it may cover a large part of the body.
 As the child gets older, the rash may become confined to a small area.
 Early on, it is common for the rash to be on the legs, feet, hands, and arms.
 It is often seen at the bend of the elbows, knees, on the back of the hands, feet, and on the neck and face.
 After the rash has been present for some time, the dry itchy skin may become thickened, leathery, and sometimes darker in color.
 The more the child scratches, the worse the rash is, and the thicker the skin gets.
 Many children with atopic dermatitis outgrow it before school age.
 Yet, some children keep having problems as a teen or even as an adult

 Many things may affect how severe the condition becomes.
 All patients have sensitive and dry skin.
 Many will find that during the winter months when it is not humid, the dryness and itching will be worse.
 On the other hand, some patients are bothered by sweat.
 These people will find that they have more problems during the summer.
 Most patients note an increase in itching at times when there are sudden changes in the weather.
 Other irritants are likely to affect the skin of a patient with atopic dermatitis.
 Use of harsh soaps and detergents and exposure to wool are common problems.
 Sometimes atopic dermatitis may become infected by bacteria, yeast, or viruses.
 This is called a “secondary infection.”
-Bacterial infections of this type are the most common, and often occur as the result of scratching.
+Bacterial infections are the most common, and often occur as the result of scratching.
 The rash gets very red with pus filled pimples and scabs.
 If this happens, your doctor will prescribe an antibiotic which will help to control the infection.
 A more serious problem can be caused by certain viruses.
 The “cold sore” virus (Herpes simplex) may cause a severe rash.
 Contact your doctor right away if you suspect this.
 The virus that causes molluscum also tends to spread quickly in patients with atopic dermatitis.

 What can I expect from treatment?